FunctionAnalysis/Wheels/README.md

 # Wheels
-A C++ Toolkit for Geometry, Graphics and Vision.
+A C++ Toolkit for Tensor Manipulations.

 ## Features
 ### generic tensors